 And that’s where I have great news.
 A number of groups around the country have assembled orientation-type programs to teach prospective students the basic skills of court reporting to see if they have an interest and/or the proclivity for it without having to make a life commitment at the start.

 The programs, called A-to-Z, are free and are something anyone can complete over the course of several weeks.
 After that, there is another group, called Project Steno, that exists to provide those who complete A-to-Z programs with tuition assistance to defray the cost of court reporting school.

-Of course, once they’re done with court reporting school, you can also bet that we’ll be ready to put them to work at Hart Reporting.
+So please pass the word to young people who might be interested in court reporting.
+Of course, once they’re done with court reporting school, we’ll be ready to put them to work at Hart Reporting.